 On perennial streams the designs shall provide for passages of fish.
-Barriers to fish passage will be permitted only by special permission of the DPW and PACE Environmental/Planning Section.
+Barriers to fish passage will be permitted only by special permission of the DPW and the Bureau of Watershed Protection.
 Designs will address the hydraulic and waterway bed requirements for design fish.
 Information concerning the requirements for design of fish passages can be obtained from the U.S. Fish and Wildlife Service.